 Our congratulations to pupils at The Portsmouth Grammar School who, along with pupils all around the globe, received their International Baccalaureate Diploma results this week.
 This is the first set of results received for Sixth Form pupils unable to sit their examinations as usual due to the Covid-19 restrictions put in place.
 Pupils this year were awarded grades for each of their subjects using a calculation that took into account their coursework marks and their predicted grades as submitted by the school.

-Five pupils gained 38 points or more, which is the equivalent of 3 A grades at A Level, with three achieving over 40 points, an excellent achievement.
+Eleven pupils gained 38 points or more, which is the equivalent of 3 A grades at A Level, with five achieving over 40 points, an excellent achievement.

 “Our pupils, with the support of our staff, worked incredibly hard this year, and experienced a completely unprecedented conclusion to their time at The Portsmouth Grammar School,” said the Head, Dr Anne Cotton.
 “We are incredibly proud of how they have handled this and we wish them well as they embark upon their next steps .”